 Now, I know, I usually caution you against sugar, but your gut bugs actually need indigestible sugars for proper growth and function.

 In fact, they help feed the cells that line and guard your gut.
 These indigestible sugars are called prebiotics.
 And they’re not to be confused with probiotics.
 Probiotics are the friendly bacteria that help your gut.
 Prebiotics are the food that feeds them and gives them what they need to grow.
+The best prebiotic foods act like fertilizer to probiotics.

 Inulin is a major help to your good gut bugs because it’s a prebiotic fiber they can chow down on to stay healthy.
 And yacón is a tuber; its syrup is prebiotic in nature.
 Yacón may actually reduce your appetite too.4 And while you can’t actually digest a FOS, your good gut bugs can.
 In fact, they thrive on it.
+Speaking of thriving, the best probiotic foods do their part as well.

 You can find FOS in –